wacncontent/CustomizeTool/removeCommentOutput2/articles/media-services/media-services-axinom-integration.md

 AMP v1.4.0 supports playback of AMS content that is dynamically packaged with both PlayReady and Widevine DRM.
 If Widevine license server does not require token authentication, there is nothing additional you need to do to test a DASH content protected by Widevine.
 For an example, the AMP team provides a simple [sample](http://amp.chinacloudapi.cn/libs/amp/latest/samples/dynamic_multiDRM_PlayReadyWidevine_notoken.html), where you can see it working in Edge and IE11 with PlayReady and Chrome with Widevine.
 The Widevine license server provided by Axinom requires JWT token authentication.
-The JWT token needs to be submitted with license request through an HTTP header “X-AxDRM-Message”.
+The JWT token needs to be submitted with license request through an HTTP header "X-AxDRM-Message".
 For this purpose, you need to add the following javascript in the web page hosting AMP before setting the source:

 	<script>AzureHtml5JS.KeySystem.WidevineCustomAuthorizationHeader = "X-AxDRM-Message"</script>